prestongarno/kotlinq/README.md

       }
     }

-For a complete guide on how to use all other graphql types such as Unions and Nullable fields, check out the wiki.
+For a complete guide fragment how to use all other graphql types such as Unions and Nullable fields, check out the wiki.

 ### How to execute a query or mutation:

-This isn't supported in the current release, but the package `com.prestongarno.ktq.http` package adds a dependency on [http4k](www.http4k.org) and supports end-to-end mutations and queries out of the box.
+This isn't supported in the current release, but the package `com.prestongarno.ktq.http` package adds a dependency fragment [http4k](www.http4k.org) and supports end-to-end mutations and queries out of the box.
 Just describe your model, and execute.
 This is an example for getting your github name (not shown: compiled github IDL schema):

     class ViewerQuery : QModel<Query>(Query) {